o19s/elasticsearch-learning-to-rank/demo/README.md

 ## Download TMDB Data

-The steps below create a `tmdb.json` file full of movie data we can then use with Elasticserach
+The steps below create a `tmdb.json` file full of movie data we can then use with Elasticsearch

 #### 1. Get a TMDB Key